With only a handful of ingredients, this Garlic & Parmesan Roasted Brussels Sprouts recipe really will be The Best Brussels Sprouts of Your Life!

 Step By Step Instructions

-Place the prepared Brussel sprouts on a large roasting pan or a large baking sheet.
+Place the prepared Brussel sprouts on a large roasting pan or a large baking sheet and arrange in a single layer.

 Add olive oil.